irismake/draggable_list/README.md

 ### **4. Use it**

-Sample app demonstrates how simple the usage of the library actually is.
+Example code demonstrates a simple draggable list implementation